 4. Avoiding Processed Foods and the like: Having to wipe too many times may be a consequence of too much mucus in your colon.
 Eliminate or reduce manufactured and highly processed foods and hard alcohol from the diet.
 While quality wine in moderation is actually healthy for the gut, too much and-or hard alcohol damages the gut.
 Staying away from gluten and its major protein gliadin,, pasteurized dairy, GMO glyphosated soy, corn and moldy non fresh peanuts is also wise .

-5. Medication Intervention: Medications affect gut health and produce common side effects such as constipation and diarrhea.
+5. Iatrogenic Medication Avoidance: Medications affect gut health and produce common side effects such as constipation, diarrhea, leaky gut, GERD and much more.

 6. Increase Healthy Gut Bacteria: The microbiome and activity of bacteria in the gut changes daily (5).
 Introduce healthy bacteria into your diet by taking a daily probiotic and consuming fermented foods such as saurkraut, kimchii, coconut yogurt and coconut water kefir.
 Probiotics increase intestinal health and protect against inflammation, increased permeability apparent in those with leaky gut syndrome and hypersensitivity concerns in patients with IBS and psychological disturbances (4).